 WELCOME TO BIRMINGHAM BIKE POLO

 We play bike polo in Birmingham, UK.
-It’s an inclusive, fast-paced sport and new players are always welcome to the court at Joseph Chamberlain College.
+It’s an inclusive, fast-paced sport and new players are always welcome to the courts at Joseph Chamberlain College and Cotteridge Park.

 WHERE WE PLAY